mjhea0/node-getting-started/readme.md

 ## Part 2

 As promised, let's add Express, which is a lightweight framework for Node.
-Express can also be used as a command line tool to set up a project structure for use with, well, the Express framework.
+Express can also be used as a command line tool to set up a project structure/boilerplate for use with, well, the Express framework.

 Start by installing Express globally: